vitanovtd/petlove/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Pages:
+## Pages

--Home Page with dynamic rendering of random pets listing -Login / Register
+ - Home Page with dynamic rendering of random pets listing
+ - Login / Register
--All Pets (catalogue)
+ - All Pets (catalogue)
--Pet Details Page - Delete and Edit available only for owner.
-Users can add to favorites pet -Add Pet Page -  create new pet listing
+ - Pet Details Page - Delete and Edit available only for owner.
+Users can add to favorites pet
+ - Add Pet Page -  create new pet listing
--Edit Pet Page - edit pet listing
+ - Edit Pet Page - edit pet listing
--Profile page  - with list of added pets and liked pets
+ - Profile page  - with list of added pets and liked pets

-## Features:
+## Features

--Registration/Authentication
+- Registration/Authention
--Like / Unlike
+- Like / Unlike
--Profile page
+- Profile page

 ## Technologies